gatsbyjs/gatsby/docs/reference/release-notes/v2.27/index.md

 ### Queries on Demand

 When developing a Gatsby site there's no need to run all graphql queries before serving the site.
-Instead, Gatsby could run queries for pages as they're requested by a browser.
+Instead, Gatsby will run queries for pages as they're requested by a browser.
+Think of it like lazily loading the data your pages need, when they need it!

-This would avoid having to wait for slower queries (like image processing) if you're editing an unrelated part of a site.
+This avoids having to wait for slower queries (like image processing) if you're editing an unrelated part of a site.
+What this means for you: faster local development experience, up to 2x faster in many cases!

 This feature is available under a flag.